 “The divine dynamism of the Self”

 Come join us as we explore Jung’s message that we contain within ourselves the vitality to cope with and heal through our adversities… all within a supportive, welcoming community of mental health professionals and others actively seeking personal awareness, exploration, and growth.

-JOIN US FOR OUR THIRD EVENT OF THE SEASON
+JOIN US FOR OUR FINAL EVENT OF THE SEASON

 The Center for Jungian Studies of South Florida is a Not-For-Profit organization that serves the wider community by presenting lectures, workshops, and discussions to address psychological, social and spiritual issues and provide a forum for personal reflection and growth inspired by C.G.
 Jung's Analytical Psychology.